antonios6123/github-tutorial/README.md

 ---
 ## Git vs. GitHub

+### Git

-Git is a version control system to keep track of work/ code.
+_Git is a version control system to keep track of work/ code._

-Git does not require github.
+_Git does not require github._

-Github does require git.

-Git is the command line tool to github.
+_Git is the command line to github._

+### Github

+_Github does require git._

-Github is a website that easily allows people to real time collaborate.
+_Github is a website that easily allows people to real time collaborate._

-Github is the cloud where all of the code lives.
+_Github is the cloud where all of the code lives._

-In github you can see what changes you made to commits.
+_In github you can see what changes you made to commits._

 ---
 ## Initial Setup

+To start of github you must make an account that has your first name, first letter of last name and the last 4 letters of your OSIS number.

+CLick the free plan and click the option that you've never coded before.

+After that go to your IDE, sign in and follow the directions in this link.

 [Click this link to setup and SSH key between ide50 and Github](https://github.com/hstatsep/ide50)